-- Preheat your barbeque with all burners on HIGH and the hood closed to 200°C. Turn both outer burners to LOW.
-Turn centre burner to OFF. - Combine sour cream, lemon zest, lemon juice and chopped dill into a bowl.
+- Preheat your BBQ with both burners on HIGH and the hood closed to 200°C. Turn both burners to LOW. - Combine sour cream, lemon zest, lemon juice and chopped dill into a bowl.
 Add salt and pepper to taste. - 3.
-Spread the mixture generously inside the fish - 4.
+Spread the mixture generously inside the fish. - 4.
 Place the banana leaf or foil on the bottom of the Bar-B-Chef Fisharoo and lay the snapper on top.
-Place the sliced lemon pieces and parsley on top of the fish and close the Bar-B-Chef Fisharoo. - Place the Bar-B-Chef Fisharoo centrally in the barbeque, making sure both bottom legs are extended so that the fish is not in direct contact with the grill.
-The banana leaf or foil shields the fish from direct heat. - Adjust burners as necessary to OFF, LOW or HIGH during cooking.
-It's best to aim about 150°C. Close the hood and cook until you see flaking starting at the thickest part of the fish. - 7.
+Place the sliced lemon pieces and parsley on top of the fish and close the Bar-B-Chef Fisharoo. - Place the Bar-B-Chef Fisharoo centrally in the BBQ, making sure both bottom legs are extended so that the fish is not in direct contact with the grill.
+The banana leaf or foil shields the fish from direct heat - Close the hood and cook until you see flaking starting at the thickest part of the fish. - 7.
 Let the fish rest, covered with foil for 10 minutes before serving.

 TIP: Fish will continue to cook whilst covered and resting.
-Take the fish out of the BBO once you see it flaking.
+Take the fish out of the BBQ once you see it flaking.